rickintveld/trade-copier/docs/QUICKSTART.md

 - Check MT5 "Experts" tab for EA logs
 - Watch Rust terminal for real-time trade flow
 - Press Ctrl+C to gracefully stop the backend

+---

+## 🎯 Position Management Features

+The trade copier now supports **full position lifecycle management**:

+### What Gets Copied

+1. **Opening Positions** - When you open a trade on master, it opens on all slaves with their respective multipliers
+2. **Closing Positions** - Close any specific position on master, and that exact position closes on all slaves
+3. **Modifying SL/TP** - Adjust stop loss or take profit on master, changes replicate to slaves

+### Multiple Positions Support

+You can open multiple positions on the same symbol:
+- Each position is tracked individually with a unique ID
+- Close or modify specific positions without affecting others
+- Master positions are mapped to corresponding slave positions

+### How It Works

+**Master EA** tracks every position with a unique trade ID and monitors:
+- Position opens (sends `cmd: "open"`)
+- Position closes (sends `cmd: "close"`)
+- SL/TP changes (sends `cmd: "modify"`)

+**Slave EA** maintains a mapping of trade IDs to position tickets:
+- Executes opens and stores the mapping
+- Uses mapping to close/modify the correct position
+- Handles errors gracefully if position doesn't exist